What is the V-Modell 97, which submodels does it contain and where are the differences to the V-Modell 92?

 The development standard for IT systems in 1997

-The V-Modell 97 was published in 1997 as a development standard for IT systems of the German Armed Forces (Bundeswehr) and the German Federal Administration.
-It was conceived as a successor to V-Modell 92 with the aim of standardising software development while increasing software quality and limiting costs over the lifecycle of software.
+V-Modell 97 was published in 1997 as the successor to V-Modell 92 as the development standard for IT systems of the German armed forces and the German federal administration.
+The objectives were to standardise software development while at the same time increasing software quality and limiting costs over the lifecycle of software.